piccolo-orm/piccolo_web/image/app/md/why_choose_piccolo.md

 * A user model
 * Test runner

-Piccolo supports the [asyncpg](https://github.com/MagicStack/asyncpg) database driver, which is exceptionally fast.
+Piccolo also supports the [asyncpg](https://github.com/MagicStack/asyncpg) database driver, which is exceptionally fast.